St Ursula's Church, Bern: The last 100 years

 During the First World War, the church was sometimes filled to overflowing.
 However, in the interwar years, the congregation seldom exceeded 30, and consisted largely of Anglo-Swiss families, with a small representation from the diplomatic community.
 (A notable event was in 1922, when General Booth of the Salvation Army visited.)
 The permanent English-speaking population of Bern was relatively small between the wars.

 As part of the Coronation celebrations in 1953, the church community had already started an ambitious campaign to raise Fr 120000 to build a hall and adjacent house for the chaplain.
 The city architectural department gave support and advice, but part of the plan involved the city's education department using the hall during the week.
 This was contrary to the covenants which the Bern Land Company had given the church's neighbours when the church was originally built, that the land would only be used for a church.
 After a public inquiry, the city withdrew its plans to use the hall, and permission was given.
 Preliminary building work was completed in 1956, but the final structure was only finished in January 1960.

 After the evening service on Tuesday, 21 September 1976, an electric heater was left on.
 At 6.45 the next day, the organ burst into flames, and although the fire brigade was called promptly, the damage was considerable.

 A change in tax legislation in 1991 made a windfall sum available for additional building work.
 As a result, the church hall was extended in 1992–4, and other church buildings were improved.

-A focus for English-speaking Christians

-St Ursula's is a strongly ecumenical church, and this is reflected in its membership.
-St Ursula's is also a member of the Council of Churches in Bern.

-Worship is an important priority.
-Around 80 people come to the main Eucharist service at 10.00 on Sunday mornings.
-Services follow the Church of England's Common Worship Order One.
-The main service on the second Sunday of the month is more informal, aiming to cater for a wider range of people.

-Outreach, prayer, study and pastoral care form other important parts of the ministry, as well as support the work of Christ through a charity and mission team.
-There is a Junior Church and an active Youth Group.